tikitaka0243/MAD-REF/README.md

 # Abstract

-Spatiotemporal projections in marine are crucial for science and society, significantly enhancing the understanding of marine systems, protecting the marine environment, and guiding human activities in the ocean.
-Previous artificial intelligence (AI) and statistics-based inversion methods face limitations in leveraging ocean data, generating continuous inversion outputs, and incorporating informative physical constraints.
-In response to these challenges, we propose the Marine Dynamic Reconstruction and Forecast Neural Networks (MDRF-Net), which seamlessly integrates marine physical mechanisms from the primitive equations and multi-source observed data to reconstruct and forecast continuous global ocean temperature-salinity and dynamic fields.
-This mesh-free and easily implementable model enhances interpretability and enables the inversion of variable fields not directly from observed data, as well as exploring challenging-to-observe marine areas like the Arctic zone and forecasting oceanic variations for different future timeframe.
-Methodologically, MDRF-Net employs the ensemble method with multiple rotations of the Earth's coordinate system, a parallel neural network sharing the first layer, and a two-step training strategy to improve its performance in polar regions, accuracy, and training efficiency.
-MDRF-Net has undergone thorough spatiotemporal validation and outperforms other inversion methods in accuracy when compared to reanalysis data.
-It achieves notably low overall errors: 0.455 °C, 0.0714 psu, 4.254×10<sup>-6</sup>m/s, 0.0777 m/s, and 0.0825 m/s for vertical, northward, and eastward velocities, respectively.
-Overall, MDRF-Net is proficient at learning the ocean dynamics system utilizing physical mechanisms, and is helping create remarkable effects on Earth's climate and human use of the ocean.
+Spatiotemporal projections in marine science are essential for understanding ocean systems and their impact on Earth's climate.
+However, existing AI-based and statistics-based inversion methods face challenges in leveraging ocean data, generating continuous outputs, and incorporating physical constraints.
+We propose the Marine Dynamic Reconstruction and Forecast Neural Networks (MDRF-Net), which integrates marine physical mechanisms and observed data to reconstruct and forecast continuous ocean temperature-salinity and dynamic fields.
+MDRF-Net leverages statistical theories and techniques, incorporating parallel neural network sharing initial layer, two-step training strategy, and ensemble methodology, facilitating in exploring challenging marine areas like the Arctic zone.
+We have also theoretically justified the rationality of it by providing an upper bound on its generalization error.
+The effectiveness of MDRF-Net's is validated through a comprehensive simulation study, which highlights its capability to reliably estimate unknown parameters.
+Comparison with other inversion methods and reanalysis data are also conducted, and the global test RMSE is 0.455°C for temperature and 0.0714psu for salinity.
+Bridging the gap between statistics and AI, MDRF-Net effectively learns the ocean dynamics system using physical mechanisms and statistical insights, contributing to a deeper understanding of marine systems and their impact on the environment and human use of the ocean.

+$$\frac{12}{1\sigma}$$

 ## Keywords